Headaches in children

 • Home-based care, such as lying down in a quiet room or taking a warm bath

-• Lifestyle adjustments, including getting exercise, sleeping enough and eating well
+• Lifestyle adjustments, including getting exercise, sleeping enough, eating well and drinking enough water

-• Relaxation therapy, including yoga, massage and acupuncture
+• Relaxation therapy, including yoga, massage or acupuncture

 Kid-focused.
 Close to home.
 We’re here for your child in person and online.